JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

-If the array `X` is large enough, then the time for the heap allocation and garbage collection may be negligible, but you pay a *different* performance price from the fact that you have 12 loops (12 passes over memory) compared to one, largely because of the loss of [cache locality](https://en.wikipedia.org/wiki/Locality_of_reference).
+If the array `X` is large enough, then the time for the heap allocation and garbage collection may be negligible, but you pay a *different* performance price from the fact that you have 12 loops (12 passes over memory) compared to one, in part because of the loss of [cache locality](https://en.wikipedia.org/wiki/Locality_of_reference).

 In particular, main computer memory (RAM) is relatively slow (much slower than arithmetic), so recently used data is stored in a [cache](https://en.wikipedia.org/wiki/Cache_%28computing%29): a small amount